mrazomej/phd/src/chapter_05/section_03_model.md

 To repeat the Bayesian inference, including this variability in gene copy number, we must split the mRNA count data into two sets -- cells with a single copy of the promoter and cells with two copies of the promoter.
-For the single-molecule mRNA FISH data, there is no labeling of the locus, making it impossible to determine the promoter's number of copies for any given cell.
+There is no labeling of the locus for the single-molecule mRNA FISH data, making it impossible to determine the promoter's number of copies for any given cell.
 We, therefore, follow Jones et al. [@Jones2014a] in using the cell area as a proxy for the stage in the cell cycle.
 They sorted cells by area in their approach,